 This is giving me country vibes!

-Sherwin Williams Ethereal White Kitchen
+Sherwin Williams Ethereal White in the Kitchen

 Finally we have Ethereal White in the kitchen: